-After students complete a full term (4 modules) they have the ability to request a certificate of completion for the level(s) they have completed.
-Certificate of Completion is only given upon request and may have a \$5 printing fee.
+After students complete their course of study they have the ability to request a certificate of completion for the program they have completed.
+A Certificate of Completion is only given upon request and may have a \$5 printing fee.
 Digital copies are available at no cost to the student.

-EPP Grading and Advancement
+CP Grading and Advancement

-Students will be graded in different areas: Attendance, Participation, Weekly Assessments, Midterm and Final Exams, Quizzes, and Weekly/Term Projects.
+Students will be graded in different areas: Attendance, Participation, Weekly Assessments, Midterm and Final Exams, as well as projects.
 Adequate progress through each level requires the students to achieve a cumulative GPA of 3.0 or 80%.
+Students who fail to achieve a cumulative level GPA of 3.0 (80%) will be notified by the Director of Studies of their failure to adequately complete the level.
+They have the opportunity to repeat a number of modules or the level.

-A failed level may be repeated a maximum of two times with the approval of the Director of Studies.
-After that, the student is on Probation.
-The students must meet with the Director of Studies to devise a study plan to ensure that the student makes progress towards the next level.
+A failed level may be repeated a maximum of two times with the approval of the Director of Studies as well as an academic difficulty form from the student.
+If the student needs to repeat for a third time, they must complete another academic difficulty form.
+The Director of studies will then collect difficulty forms from their instructors as well as meet with the student to devise a study plan to ensure that the student makes progress towards the next level.
 Students who fail to make progress a third time will be automatically dismissed from CPC.